TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 This activates the camera frame grabber with the intent of capturing a full-size image.

 This command takes no arguments but the user must have previously prepared the parameters of image capture using these commands: save_format, save_resolution, save_root, frames_to_skip, frame_number and frames_to_average.
 While the former settings are mandatory before calling grab_image there are many other optional settings as well as described elsewhere in this manual.
+For example, the use of correction images (dark field, flat field, corrections mask) and your choice for tissue content thresholding (tc_threshold) and whether or not to also save a coordinates text file with the image (save_coords).

 ### jpeg_quality